On this page

-If you are a full-time employee and have completed one year of continuous state service, or are a part-time employee who has worked at least 1,500 hours within the preceding 12-month period, and you become unable to work, you may be granted an unpaid disability leave for up to one year.
-Disability leaves are approved and granted in increments up to six months at a time.
+If you are a full-time employee and have completed one year of continuous state service, or are a part-time employee who has worked at least 1,500 hours within the preceding 12-month period, and you become unable to work, you may be approved and granted an unpaid disability leave in six month increments.

-If you are hospitalized or institutionalized because of a medical disability, the assistant vice president for Human Resources may grant a disability leave upon expiration of accumulated sick leave and vacation leave.
+If you are hospitalized or institutionalized because of a medical disability, Human Resources may grant a disability leave upon expiration of accumulated sick leave and vacation leave.

 If you are on disability leave, you have the right to return to a position in the same classification, provided you remain in good standing and abide by the rules pertaining to disability leaves.
 When returning to work, you must provide a statement from the attending physician, psychiatrist, or licensed psychologist verifying that you can resume your usual duties.
 In addition, you may be required to undergo examination by a university appointed physician (at the university's expense) to determine your fitness for duty.
-Employees who do not return to work at the expiration of the disability leave are subject to disciplinary action, up to and including termination.
+Employees who do not return to work at the expiration of the disability leave are subject to being involuntarily disability separated from the university.

 According to federal law, a maternity leave of absence is considered to be a disability leave.
 As with any disability leave, you must exhaust all accumulated sick leave before disability leave without pay begins.
-If you specify, you have the option of using any or all of your accumulated vacation leave before going on an unpaid leave of absence.
+You must specify that you wish to exercise the option of using any or all of your accumulated vacation leave before going into an unpaid leave of absence.
 To be eligible for maternity leave, a physician's written statement is required, specifying the date you must discontinue work and the date you are able to return to work.
-An additional physician's statement is required if you are unable to continue working prior to the requested leave or are unable to return at the expected date because of medical complications associated with the pregnancy or birth.
+An additional physician's statement is required if you are unable to continue working prior to the requested leave or are unable to return on the expected date because of medical complications associated with the pregnancy or birth.

 Employees sometimes need extended time off from work for unanticipated personal needs or educational reasons.
 Written requests for unpaid personal and educational leave, submitted to your supervisor, must state the reasons and dates for which the leave is being requested.
-Your supervisor's recommendation and the written request are then sent to the assistant vice president for Human Resources for approval or disapproval.
+Your supervisor's recommendation and the written request are then sent to Human Resources for approval or denial.

 You may be granted personal leave without pay for a period of up to six months.
 It may not be renewed or extended.
-Educational leave without pay may be granted for a period of up to six months and may be extended by six-month increments, up to a period of two years.
-If you use this leave for any purpose other than that for which the leave has been granted, disciplinary action may be imposed.
+Educational leave without pay may be granted for a period of six months and may be extended in six-month increments up to a period of two years.
+If you use this leave for any purpose other than that for which the leave has been granted, disciplinary action may be taken.
 You may not be employed elsewhere while on personal or educational leave.

-Any fee received for serving as a juror or a witness during paid working hours is to be remitted to the bursar's office.
-The receipt provided by the bursar's office must be attached to your time card for that particular pay period.
-Court or jury duty should be identified as such and shown on any line of your time card other than the line for hours worked.
+Any fee received for serving as a juror or a witness during paid working hours is permitted to be kept by the employee and is not to be remitted to the university.
+For classified employees, court leave or jury duty should be identified as such in the comments section of your time sheet and shown on the “Regular Earnings” line.

 You may be eligible for more than 3l days leave for field training, active duty, or a declared emergency and will be compensated in compliance with Ohio law.
-If you are called for active duty, contact the employee benefits office to receive current information about the extension of benefits during the military leave of absence.
+If you are called for active duty, contact Human Resources to receive current information about the extension of benefits during the military leave of absence.

 Family and medical leave will be granted to all eligible employees for the following purposes: